Rhinemann/mage-hack/src/chapters/Factions.typ

 ==== Faction SFX

-#colbreak()
+// TODO

+#pagebreak()
 === Order of Hermes
 The Order of Hermes is one of the pillars of the Traditions.
 A Fellowship during the Dark Ages, it draws upon a potent fundus of magical knowledge and has shaped occult history to great deals.

 Its failings, however, are equally grand.
 Hubris runs strong within the elitist Order, and with the Reckoning, many of their traditional ways are challenged.
 Old, carefully hoarded secrets are gone forever in many cases, while mystical items and powerful patrons are destroyed or locked away beyond the hostile Gauntlet.
 The survivors on Earth can only hope to remember their teachings and learn all that they can.
 The Order will survive, but it may not be the same Order that it once was.

-==== Organization
-The Order is rigidly hierarchical, disciplinarian, and regulated.
-The Code of Hermes and its Peripheral Corrigenda dictate behavior, protocol, rules for certámen challenges, and the proper inscriptions for Chantry doorways.
-Thirteen Houses still exist as factions in the Order's endless, brutal infighting.
-Some Houses predate the Norman Conquest (Bonisagus, Flambeau, Quaesitor, Tytalus, Verditius, and the catch-all Ex Miscellanea); others are newer, even quite recent (Fortunae, Hong Lei, Ngoma, Shaea, Skopos, Solificati, and Xaos).

-==== Initiation
-Recruited from academia, esoteric religious orders, science, or the military, a student must survive a punishing apprenticeship under an unforgiving mentor (a mater or pater).
-The Order recognizes nine Degrees of mystic advancement: Neophyte, Zelator, Practicus, Initiate, Initiate Exemptus, Adept, Adept Major, Magister Scholae, and Magister Mundi.
-The training aims to provoke, by the conclusion of the Third Degree, a gradual Awakening more akin to a process than to a single jolting moment.

 ==== Focus
 A Hermetic mage commands nothing less than the keys to the universe.
 And so, these consummate scholars master ancient and arcane rituals through constant study and intense practice.
 Tapping elemental currents through incantations, signs, seals, paraphernalia, and secret languages, the Hermetics are -- by necessity -- secretive and suspicious.
 They command tremendous power, after all, and their rivals lurk everywhere.

 Alchemy, dominion, and High Ritual form core practices within the Order's ranks.
 No Hermetic mage lacks such training.
-Certain Hermetics add chaos magick, the Art of Desire, hypertech, craftwork, weird science, yoga, and occasional malficia to that core, pursuing such paradigms as A Mechanistic Cosmos, Divine_ Order and Earthly Chaos_, _Might is Right_, _Tech Holds All Answers_ and, naturally, _Bring Back the Golden Age_.
+Certain Hermetics add chaos magick, the Art of Desire, hypertech, craftwork, weird science, yoga, and occasional maleficia to that core./* , pursuing such paradigms as A Mechanistic Cosmos, Divine_ Order and Earthly Chaos_, _Might is Right_, _Tech Holds All Answers_ and, naturally, _Bring Back the Golden Age_. */

 ==== Bonus Asset